xdpirate/gamehorizon/README.md

 * MySQL

 ## Security

-There is currently zero security measures implemented.
-You can use `.htaccess` based authentication or make sure the application isn't exposed outside your local network.
+There are currently zero security measures implemented.
+For external access, you can use `.htaccess` based authentication or a reverse proxy with authentication.
+Alternatively, you can make sure the application isn't exposed outside your local network.

 ## Database credentials